allthingstalk/C-Sharp-SDK/README.md

 Newtonsoft.Json 11.0.2 https://www.newtonsoft.com/json

 # Quickstart
-You should create an AllThingsTalk Maker account, and a simple device.
+Create an account in AllThingsTalk Maker, and create a device.
 All examples require DeviceID and DeviceToken, which can be found under Device Settings.

 ```C#
 using AllThingsTalk;